-- Policy 4.1: Encourage citizen and business participation in the Neighborhood Watch Program and the "Safe Santee" program and promote the establishment of new neighborhood watch programs to encourage community participation in the patrol and to promote the awareness of suspicious activity. - Policy 4.2: Incorporate Crime Prevention through Environmental Design principles into site planning for new developments, publicly owned spaces and renovations of existing developments, considering the concepts of defensible space, surveillance, territoriality, access control, and maintenance. - Policy 4.3: Encourage the upgrading of building security requirements. - Policy 4.4: Continue to involve law enforcement personnel in the review of new development applications through participation in the Development Review process. - Policy 4.5: Ensure that structures are adequately identified by street address and lighted sufficiently to deter criminal activity. - Policy 4.6: Work with the school districts in the establishment of a permanent School Resource Officer program or similar measure to provide a law enforcement presence at City schools. - Policy 4.7: Support the County of San Diego's efforts to relocate the existing Las Colinas jail as part of a state-of-the-art consolidated justice facility to be located elsewhere on the County's Town Center Property. - Policy 4.8: Ensure that critical facilities, hazardous facilities, and special occupancy structures are located and designed to be functional in an event of a disaster.
+Policy 4.1: Encourage citizen and business participation in the Neighborhood Watch Program and the "Safe Santee" program and promote the establishment of new neighborhood watch programs to encourage community participation in the patrol and to promote the awareness of suspicious activity.

+Policy 4.2: Incorporate Crime Prevention through Environmental Design principles into site planning for new developments, publicly owned spaces and renovations of existing developments, considering the concepts of defensible space, surveillance, territoriality, access control, and maintenance.

+Policy 4.3: Encourage the upgrading of building security requirements.

+Policy 4.4: Continue to involve law enforcement personnel in the review of new development applications through participation in the Development Review process.

+Policy 4.5: Ensure that structures are adequately identified by street address and lighted sufficiently to deter criminal activity.

+Policy 4.6: Work with the school districts in the establishment of a permanent School Resource Officer program or similar measure to provide a law enforcement presence at City schools.

+Policy 4.7: Ensure that critical facilities, hazardous facilities, and special occupancy structures are located and designed to be functional in an event of a disaster.
 These facilities and structures include fire and police stations, hospitals, communication centers, schools, churches, and other high occupancy structures.